PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

     })

     // 1.
 We define a closure, `captureEvent()`, which wraps `closure()`.
     // 2.
-When closure() is invoked it has access to the event object
+When closure() is invoked by a hook it has access to the event object
     //    which was available when captureEvent() was invoked(by our middleware)
     // 3.
-Thus we now have access
+Thus we now have access to the user making the request within every resource.
     ```

   </div>